-Located at the south of Sydney, the Royal National Park is the best way to start this road trip.
+Located in the south of Sydney, the Royal National Park is the best way to start this road trip.
 You will find a bit of everything there.
 Hikers are going to love it!
 You will find lagoons, dunes, cliffs and the famous figure 8 rock pools.

 Wollongong is located 80 km south of Sydney.
 This coastal city is perfect to relax for a couple of days and for surfers.
 You will find loads of long and quiet beaches to relax, read a book, play frisbee and surf!
 If you want to go for a hike, Mount Keira is a good option.

 ACTIVITIES IN WOLLONGONG: If you like surfing, Wollongong is a very good place to do so.
 The waves are amazing!

 Another popular activity is skydiving.
 Wollongong is one of the best places to skydive in Australia.
 You will get to enjoy beautiful views over Sydney and the NSW coast!
 For more information and prices, click here.

 ACCOMMODATION IN WOLLONGONG: There aren’t many hotels in Wollongong as it’s known to be a family-friendly destination.
 However, you will find loads of holidays homes and apartments.
 Here are a couple of good options:

 – Astra Apartments Wollongong CBD.
 Click here to see the latest prices.

 – The Beach House North Wollongong.
 Click here to see the latest prices.